Know Your Rights When Dealing With The Police

-Police and the Government are powerless when you know your rights and use them, know your rights when dealing with police officers.
+Police are powerless when you know your rights and use them, know your rights when dealing with police officers.

 “I Don’t Answer Questions”